Gaetano Scirea: International career

-Scirea debuted with the Italy national team on 30 December 1975, against Greece.
+Scirea's debut for the Italy national team was on 30 December 1975, against Greece.
 He immediately became an irreplaceable pillar of the team managed by Enzo Bearzot, and played in three World Cups, and one European Championship on home soil in 1980, where Italy finished in fourth place after reaching the semi-final, and Scirea was named part of the team of the tournament.

-Scirea, alongside clubmates Antonio Cabrini and Claudio Gentile, centre back Giuseppe Bergomi and goalkeeper Dino Zoff, formed the defensive backbone of perhaps the strongest Italian side of the post-war period as the Azzurri dominated international and club football during the late 1970s to early 1980s.
+Scirea, alongside clubmates Antonio Cabrini and Claudio Gentile, right-back Giuseppe Bergomi and goalkeeper Dino Zoff, formed the defensive backbone of perhaps the strongest Italian side of the post-war period as the Azzurri dominated international and club football during the late 1970s to early 80s.

 Scirea impressed in the 1978 World Cup where Italy finished in fourth place.
 At the 1982 World Cup, after a quiet start in the first round group stage, Italy beat Argentina and then Brazil in the second round, later overcoming Poland 2–0 in the semi-final.
 A 3–1 victory over West Germany in the final earned Scirea a lasting place in World Cup history.
 By 1986 World Cup, however, the team was in transition, and went out to France in the second round.
 This was to be Scirea's last match for Italy, having won 78 caps and scored 2 goals.

 Style of play

 Scirea was a modern and highly talented defender, gifted with excellent technical skills and tactical ability, who was known for his pace, elegance on the ball, and innate capacity to read the game.
 In contrast to the ruthless tactics often employed by other defenders, including his paired partner, Claudio Gentile, Scirea was renowned for his class, fair play and sportsmanship.
 Scirea never earned a red card in his career.
-He was also known for his leadership, serving as captain of both Juventus and the Italian national side.
+He was also known for his leadership, serving as captain of both Juventus and the Italy national side.

 A former midfielder, he played the sweeper, or libero, role for most of his career, and contributed to the development of the position, due to his vision, composure on the ball and passing ability.
 Thus, in addition to aiding his team defensively, Scirea would detach himself from the defensive line and contribute to the attacking potential of his team, frequently being involved in the build-up of goals, and sometimes even scoring himself.
 In the latter part of his career, as he lost his pace, Scirea played a more defensive role as a centre-back.